woai3c/self-learning-english/docs/qa/interview.md

 ## Please introduce yourself briefly

 Hey, I'm Tan.
 I switched careers to programming back in 2017, so I've been doing this for about 8 years now.
-I'm a full-stack developer, but I'm really strong on the front-end side, and I use Node.js for backend work.
+I'm a full-stack developer, and I'm strong on the front-end side, I also use Node.js for backend work.
 You know, in the past year, I've also been getting into Solidity and Web3 stuff - I'm actually planning to dive deeper into that and become a senior Web3 engineer.
 I'm super passionate about programming - I love working on open source projects and contributing to the community through Github.
 Right now, I'm looking for new opportunities.
 Feel free to ask me anything!

 <details>
 <summary>查看中文</summary>